 - Students who change majors, declare a major late in the sophomore year, enroll in a limited number of select programs, or take advantage of certain special opportunities that enrich the undergraduate experience may require up to five years to complete a degree.
 All students should develop and regularly review a multi-year course plan to complete their intended programs.
 If a student has special circumstances that make it impossible to complete a normal course load, the student would meet with an advisor to discuss the circumstances, the student's plans for continued progress towards a degree, and the implications for full-time enrollment.

 Incoming freshmen students at UMD are required to attempt ENGL101 within their first 30 credits.
 Incoming transfer students must attempt ENGL101 during their first semester.
 If a student does not compelte ENGL101 in a timely manner, the Registrar's Office will place a Fundamental Studies hold on the student's account.
 This hold will prevent students from registering for any courses in the upcoming semester.
 Registration must then be completed in person at the Office of the Registrar.
 Contact Office of the Registrar at 301-314-8240.

 - Advising is mandatory for all Engineering students each semester.
-If you are not sure whom to see for advising please see our FAQ.

 - Students are notified about registration appointments by email.
 Students may also check online at TESTUDO.